How do I sign up to become a Trainee?

 Step 1.
 You need to decide what role you’re interested in holding on a FILM 5 shoot (i.e. I want to work in the Camera Dept. or I want to be a sound recordist).

 Step 2.
-Register for and attend the required workshops for that role.
-Sign up over the phone with a credit card or drop by the office (cash/cheque/debit).
+Register online for and attend the required workshops for that role.
 A registration fee of $60 covers the cost of the Set Etiquette workshop only, which is required for all roles.

 Step 3.
-Fill out the Trainee Application Form, attach a resume and cover letter and drop it off at AFCOOP by the deadline.
+Fill out the Trainee Application Form, attach a resume and cover letter and email it to firstname.lastname@example.org or mail it to AFCOOP by the deadline.

 Step 4.
 Attend the Trainee Meet and Greet to meet the producers and directors directly.